giellalt/lang-vro/verbs-affixes-fst-src.md

 ### JUS
- * LEXICON MUTUAL_JUS  regardless of harmony this is back
+ * LEXICON MUTUAL_JUS_guq  regardless of harmony this is back

 CHECK THIS

 ### PASSIVE INDICATIVE PRESENT CONJUGATION